Meeting highlights from the Pharmacovigilance Risk Assessment Committee (PRAC) 6-9 March 2017

 The PRAC has decided to organise a public hearing as part of the review of valproate to listen directly to the experience of EU citizens with these medicines, so this can be taken into account in the Committee's recommendation.

 The PRAC is expected to set a date for its first public hearing at its meeting in June, when it has conducted a first round of evaluation of the available scientific evidence.
 The hearing will be announced prominently on the Agency's website together with a list of specific questions on which information from the public is sought and information on the date, time, location and how to register.

 This is the first time the PRAC will hold a public hearing during a safety review of a medicine.
-It follows the adoption of rules of procedure on the organisation and conduct of public hearings and a simulation training in 2016.
+It follows the adoption of rules of and a simulation training in 2016.
 Public hearings will give EU citizens a voice in the evaluation of the safety of medicines and empower them to express their views on issues related to the safety of certain medicines and the management of risks.

 More about the safety review of valproate is available below.